fthiebolt/neOCampus-arduino/README.md

 The board features four specific sensors able to measure NO2, CO, CH20, NO2 alternate.

 ## Getting started ##
-First of all, you ought to install esp32, esp8266 or CubeCell support in your Arduino IDE.
+First of all, you ought to install esp32, esp8266 or CubeCell support in your Arduino IDE (IDE version <2).

 | Device   | Release   | Arduino Board Manager json file                                                                            |
 |----------|-----------|------------------------------------------------------------------------------------------------------------|